-In some sectors, eMedication processes are mature, but as further eMedication initiatives gather pace, such as medication history lists and medication profiles, more comprehensive medication information will be available to assist in reducing medication errors.
+Digital health systems such as electronic medication management (EMM) can improve the safety and quality of health care.
+As further eMedication initiatives gather pace, such as medication history lists and medication profiles, more comprehensive medication information will be available to assist in reducing medication errors.

 eMedication management will enable point-to-point (practice-to-pharmacy) communication to:

 - Enable the practice to check the validity of a lost prescription

 - Save time by not having to re-issue a lost prescription

 - Enable the practice to verify if a prescription has been filled and dispensed

 - Allow practitioners to access accurate and up-to-date information about the patient’s medications and medication history as eHealth initiatives roll out

 - Save time by not having to manage discrepancies on the prescription